philipmat/discogs-xml2db/README.md

 ### Requirements

-discogs-xml2db *speedup* requires python3 (minimum 3.6) and some python modules.
+discogs-xml2db requires python3 (minimum 3.6) and some python modules.
 Additionally, the bash shell is used for automating some tasks.

 Importing to some databases may require additional dependencies,